He died upon the honeymoon when she got his Irish up"

 - On Waiting for God, Diana reveals this once happened to her.
 When Tom says, "What a wonderful way to go!" she replies, "For him, maybe!
 I was dreadfully embarrassed!"

 - On Anything But Love, it happens to a guy Jamie Lee Curtis' character is dating.
 She later recalls him saying "Omigod, not yet!" but thought he meant something else.

 - On Ham and Cheese-fest Dynasty, Cecil Colby (Lloyd Bochner) suffers a heart attack and dies underneath new wife Alexis (Joan Collins).
 Alexis slapping him in the face to bring him around adds Narm.

 - Subverted and then played straight in an episode of Chicago Hope.
 A man has a very bad blockage in his heart and shows up to get surgery.
 It turns out the doctor is an old flame of his.
 He doesn't tell her about his heart condition, instead acting like the only reason he's come to town is to see her.
 (Which isn't entirely a lie.
 It was really both reasons).
 They end up having sex and he has a heart attack during it.
-He actually lives for awhile afterwards since the doctor took the necessary steps to preserve his life and got him into surgery immediately.
+He actually lives for a while afterward since the doctor took the necessary steps to preserve his life and got him into surgery immediately.
 But while in recovery, his wife shows up.
 He wakes up to see his wife and the doctor together and instantly assumes that the doctor felt guilty (she didn't know he was married) and told the wife about his infidelity.
 The panic causes him to have ANOTHER heart attack, which kills him.

 - A very shy Japanese couple of the century that have restrained themselves from even kissing each other for 7 years of marriage decide one day to do it for the first time, resulting in their simultaneous deaths by heart attack as they reach the climax.